Pima Tech Guides

 2. At the top of your course homepage, find Pima's drop-down menu (i.e. D2L's NavBar).
 On a computer, this displays horizontally.
 On a hand-held device, this may display as an icon with three horizontal lines in the upper left corner of your device (i.e. a "hamburger" icon).

 If you have used D2L Brightspace to teach outside of Pima, you may notice that Pima uses a unique, custom NavBar.
-For example, as of January of 2023, our NavBar items include: Content, Calendar, Assessments, Course Resources and Help.
 We keep this the same for all classes in order to ensure a consistent student experience.
 Most other aspects of D2L will be entirely consistent with other colleges and universities.

 Screenshot showing to navigate to the Assesments tab located in the navbar next to Calendar and before Course resources then select Grades below Discussions from the Assessment's drop-down menu